SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation: Related works

 \section{Related works}

 \myparagraphnodot{Few-shot segmentation} aims to segment a target image given an annotated reference.
 Early methods relied on compressed prototype representations~\cite{li2021adaptive, wang2019panet, lang2022learning, liu2022learning, fan2022self}, later replaced by attention- and correlation-based approaches~\cite{wang2020few, zhang2021few, moon2023msi, Min_2021_ICCV, hong2022cost} to better capture pixel-level relationships.
-More recently, research focused on leveraging the large-scale pretraining and generalization capabilities of foundation models \cite{zhu2024unleashing, zhang2023personalize, liu2023matcher, wang2023seggpt, xu2025hybrid}.
-Matcher \cite{liu2023matcher} and GF-SAM \cite{zhang2024bridge} utilize a zero-shot pipeline: DINOv2 extracts correspondences which are used to prompt SAM for segmentation.
+More recently, research focused on leveraging the large-scale pretraining and generalization capabilities of vision foundation models \cite{zhu2024unleashing, zhang2023personalize, liu2023matcher, wang2023seggpt, xu2025hybrid}.
+Matcher \cite{liu2023matcher} and GF-SAM \cite{zhang2024bridge} utilize a training-free pipeline: DINOv2 extracts correspondences which are used to prompt SAM for segmentation.
 Similarly, VRP-SAM \cite{sun2024vrp} leverages a frozen SAM with an external encoder for feature matching.
 Recent works \cite{zhang2023personalize, zhu2024unleashing, meng2024segic} explore the use of \textit{a single VFM} \cite{bommasani2021opportunities} to jointly handle semantic understanding and mask prediction.
-DiffewS~\cite{zhu2024unleashing} exploits the emergent semantic correspondences in StableDiffusion \cite{rombach2022high} to unify the process, while SegIC~\cite{meng2024segic} combines a frozen DINOv2 with a lightweight segmentation decoder.
-We posit that \sam{} implicitly encodes semantic information and has a natural propensity to generate accurate segmentation masks, and show that such latent semantic structure can be extracted and effectively repurposed to enable few-shot segmentation within a unified architecture.
+DiffewS~\cite{zhu2024unleashing} exploit the emergent semantic correspondences in StableDiffusion \cite{rombach2022diffusion} to unify the process, while SegIC~\cite{meng2024segic} combines a frozen DINOv2 with a lightweight segmentation decoder.
+Yet, recent findings~\cite{zhang2023tale, zhang2024telling} suggest that diffusion and DINOv2 features offer complementary but disjoint strengths: the former offers spatial precision but weak semantics, the latter strong semantics but sparse matches.
+In contrast, we posit that \sam{} unifies both properties: its features possess high spatial granularity and implicitly encode semantic information.
+We show that this latent semantic structure can be extracted, effectively enabling FSS within a unified architecture.